rsmp-nordic/rsmp_sxl_traffic_lights/source/security_codes.rst

 Security codes
 ==============
-The SXL for TLC's are frequently using security codes as part of commands.
+The SXL for TLC's are using security codes as part of most commands.

 Incorrect security codes
 ------------------------